 Bilingual Customer Service Representative Jobs in USA with Visa Sponsorship

-Bilingual customer service representative roles attract H-1B and TN visa sponsorship from call centers, financial institutions, and healthcare companies.
+Bilingual customer service representative roles attract H-1B visa and TN visa sponsorship from call centers, financial institutions, and healthcare companies.
 Most positions don't require a four-year degree, which affects your visa pathway options and which employers can legally sponsor you.
 For detailed occupation requirements, see the O*NET profile.

 See All Bilingual Customer Service Representative Jobs